-In response to a growing need the Philippines programme has increased significantly.
+In response to a growing need, the Philippines programme has increased significantly.
 To date, 200,000 trees have been planted.
 The programme began to grow with the providing of agroforestry training, and through the provision of seeds increased training on livestock management and encouraging the diversification of livestock.

-The relocation project aims to encourage people from poor urban areas to move to rural locations where they can focus on agriculture as a means to support themselves and their families.
+The relocation project aims to encourage people from poor urban areas to move to rural locations where they can focus on agriculture to support themselves and their families.
 The Filipino government has assisted our partner organisations in accessing land grants.
 These are conditional upon the reforestation of the land to which they are allocated.

 The global recession has hit the Philippines hard.
-In the largest cities of the country people have been forced to move into ‘squatter areas’ through mass unemployment.
-With so many jobs in the technology sector now being outsourced to India and China people are returning to agriculture as the growing industry to support them.
+In the largest cities of the country, people have been forced to move into ‘squatter areas’ through mass unemployment.
+With so many jobs in the technology sector now being outsourced to India and China, people are returning to agriculture as the growing industry to support them.